Skip to content

 Limitations

 • Rename tracking — when a class or method is renamed, it appears as one REMOVED entry and one ADDED entry.
-MethodAtlas does not attempt to infer renames from content-hash similarity.
+MethodAtlas does not attempt to infer renames from content-hash similarity, because content-similarity inference produces false positives that would weaken the audit signal.
+If your release process renames classes routinely, post-process the delta with a similarity matcher of your own.

 • Plain / SARIF inputs — only CSV files produced by MethodAtlas are accepted.
-Plain-text and SARIF outputs cannot be diffed.
+Plain-text and SARIF outputs cannot be diffed, because they omit fields (such as the per-method content hash and the AI taxonomy tag set) that the comparison depends on.

 See CLI reference — -diff for the flag description.